In these terms and conditions, unless the context otherwise requires:

 7.2.1 be of satisfactory quality within the meaning of the Sale of Goods Act 1979 (as amended); and

-7.2.2 be reasonably fit for their purpose as set out in the Proposal.
+7.2.2 meet the specification as set out in the Proposal.

 7.3.1 the Customer gives written notice of the defect to the Company, and if the defect is as a result of damage in transit to the carrier, within five (5) days of the time when the Customer discovers or ought reasonably to have discovered the defect; and